lavandalabs/backups/README.md

 The moveTo location is an optional path to a folder where you want to store the final backup.
 This is typically used to put the path of a USB stick in the backup_data/move_to.txt file.
 The program will ask if you want to move the final backup to this location.

 If moveTo is not set (when the move_to.txt file is empty), the final backup will be placed in your home folder.

+## Modifying backups.py

+Every method is documented and separated following, as close as possible, to the Single Responsibility Principle (SRP [WikiPedia](https://en.wikipedia.org/wiki/Single-responsibility_principle)) to allow you to easily modify the script.